Offers and feedback Dental Specialty Training recruitment

 Upgrading of offers

-Applicants who receive an offer through Oriel will automatically receive an upgrade, should one become available, if they accept or hold the offer and opt in for upgrades.
+If you receive an offer through Oriel you will automatically receive an upgrade, should one become available, if you accept or hold the offer and opt in for upgrades.

-Applicants who opt into upgrades will have the option to state which of their preferences they would like to be considered for an upgrade into.
-This could include all or some of the posts that were ranked higher than the offered post, but also those that were originally ranked lower; upgrade options are completely configurable by the applicant.
+If you opt into upgrades you will have the option to state which of your preferences you would like to be considered for an upgrade into.
+This could include all or some of the posts that were ranked higher than the offered post, but also those that were originally ranked lower.
+You can completely configure the upgrade options, if you wish.

-Should an upgrade option become available and the applicant who has opted in for upgrades is next in line to receive the offer, they will be automatically upgraded to this offer with no option to revert to the original offer.
+Should an upgrade option become available and, having opted in for upgrades, you are next in line to receive the offer, you will be automatically upgraded to this offer with no option to revert to the original offer.

-Applicants who wish to be considered for upgrades into a particular post/programme should opt into this, even if the post/programme is showing no vacancies.
-If the post becomes available at a later date, an applicant will not be upgraded into it if they have not opted in, regardless of whether or not it was one of their higher ranked preferences in the original application form.
-Once an upgrade has been made there will be no opportunity for the applicant to request that their original acceptance be reinstated.
+If you wish to be considered for upgrades into a particular post/programme you should opt into this, even if the post/programme is showing no vacancies.
+If the post becomes available at a later date, you will not be upgraded into it if you have not opted in, regardless of whether or not it was one of your higher ranked preferences in the original application form.
+Once an upgrade has been made there will be no opportunity to request that your original acceptance be reinstated.

 Offer upgrades are processed once all other offers for the programme have been responded to.
 Upgrades will not be processed at the weekend or on bank holidays.